reframe-hpc/reframe/docs/configure.rst

 Apart from file logging, ReFrame offers more advanced performance logging capabilities through Syslog and Graylog.

+For a complete reference of logging configuration parameters, please refer to the :doc:`config_reference`.

 -----------------------------
 General configuration options
 -----------------------------

 General configuration options of the framework go under the ``general`` section of the configuration file.
-This section is optional.
+This section is optional and in fact, we do not define for our tutorial configuration file.
-In this case, we define the search path for ReFrame test files to be the ``tutorial/`` subdirectory and we also instruct ReFrame to recursively search for tests there.
-There are several more options that can go into this section, but the reader is referred to the :doc:`config_reference` for the complete list.
+However, there are several options that can go into this section, but the reader is referred to the :doc:`config_reference` for the complete list.

 ---------------------------